Polynomials in categories with pullbacks: Abstract

 \section{Abstract}

-The theory developed in \cite{GamKock}, of polynomials over a locally cartesian closed category $\ca E$, is generalised for $\ca E$ just having pullbacks.
-The 2-categorical analogue of the theory of polynomials and polynomial functors is given.
-Canonical examples are presented which illustrate the ubiquity of polynomials within 2-categories, and their relevance for the study of internal fibrations \cite{Str74} and 2-toposes \cite{Web2top}.
+The theory developed by Gambino and Kock, of polynomials over a locally cartesian closed category $\mathcal{E}$, is generalised for $\mathcal{E}$ just having pullbacks.
+The 2-categorical analogue of the theory of polynomials and polynomial functors is given, and its relationship with Street's theory of fibrations within 2-categories is explored.
+Johnstone's notion of ``bagdomain data'' is adapted to the present framework to make it easier to completely exhibit examples of polynomial monads.